w4/styleguide/general-style-guidelines/README.md

 See: https://lwn.net/Articles/637896/

+In most cases, commits on feature/bugfix branches should be squashed to a single commit before being merged into `develop`.

 ## Make sure changes are rebased on latest master.

 Ensure your code is up-to-date to prevent merge conflicts.